Cutoff for random walks on graphs with bottlenecks: Paradigms

 \section{Paradigms}

 In this section we present examples for the two main theorems.
 At first in paradigm 1 an example that satisfies the conditions of Theorem \ref{theorem1} is presented.
 Then in sections \ref{secpar2} and \ref{secpar3}, two examples that satisfy the conditions of Theorem \ref{theorem0} are presented.
-At the first one, paradigms 2, we consider a graph with while at the second one, paradigm 3, a graph with
+From these last two, at the first one, paradigm 2, we consider a graph with while at the second one, paradigm 3, a graph with

-For both examples we establish $A^{-1}\rightarrow\infty$ as $k\rightarrow \infty$.
+For both examples we establish $\sqrt{\Phi}^{-1}\rightarrow\infty$ as $k\rightarrow \infty$.

-\subsection{paradigm 1}
+\subsection{Paradigm 1}